MorphometricsGroup/EasyDCP/docs/source/tutorial.md

 Materials:

-- Folder containing .ply point cloud files output by previous step, (b) EasyPCP point cloud creation
+- Folder containing .ply point cloud files output by previous step, (b) EasyDCP point cloud creation
 - training data created in previous step "Setup for PCD analysis"

-Control EasyPCP via API using python script in your python 3.7 environment as described in Installation documentation (heading.md).
-Several .py files are provided in /example/ as examples of simple scripts to control EasyPCP.
-See documentation (api.md) for details on controlling EasyPCP via python.
+Control EasyDCP via API using python script in your python 3.7 environment as described in Installation documentation (heading.md).
+Several .py files are provided in /example/ as examples of simple scripts to control EasyDCP.
+See documentation (api.md) for details on controlling EasyDCP via python.

-Configure EasyPCP before launching:
+Configure EasyDCP before launching:

 - Ensure your .py script points to correct training data and point cloud folder. *Ensure `container_ht` is correctly set.*